 I’m not one for industry hot air blowing and bro-butt-slapping (which tech has a lot of) but it’s something special when the work you do makes you feel something deeply.
 I am so proud to have had Facebook’s Founder Mark Zuckerberg highlight Girl Effect Mobile today with a touching video about the impact Internet.org has had in Africa.
 It was also how Facebook chose to launch its global incubator for Free Basics project (which is also coincidentally being lead by the amazing South Africa team at my employer Praekelt Foundation).

-The moral of this story though is that when your work gives you warm, fuzzy and inspired feelings you know you’re on to something good, and the Girl Effect has been that and so much more to date. #Grateful to get paid to do what I love AND be able to do my bit to change the world in the process.
+The moral of this story though is that when your work gives you warm, fuzzy and inspired feelings you know you’re on to something good, and Girl Effect has been that and so much more for me. #Grateful to get paid to do what I love AND do my bit to change the world in the process.

 Guess who made it onto BET’s 10 Inspirational South African Women to Know list…me that’s who!
 Being honored by BET and in the company of legends like Lira, Bonang Matheba, Nandi Mngoma, and Lebo Mashile is actually somewhere on a bucket list I made once.
 So thank you BET for making this little African girl’s day!

 nd the biggie for the night an Honors Award for Best Publisher – !

 Beating out the biggest news websites in the country for this accolade was such a thrill for the small but amazingly talented and committed EWN team.
 As the digital content (mama) manager that watches over just how hard they work to push the envelope every day, I couldn’t be any prouder!